Contact Us Today!

 Wage garnishment is a legal process in which a creditor can collect a portion of your earnings directly from your employer to satisfy a debt.
 In Chatham County, as in the rest of Georgia, garnishment actions are subject to both federal and state laws, which determine the amount that can be withheld from your paycheck.
 Typically, creditors must first obtain a court judgment against you before they can initiate garnishment, except in cases involving certain debts like child support or tax obligations.

-Moreover, it's vital to acknowledge that Georgia's laws might allow for garnishment up to a certain percentage of your disposable earnings, generally not exceeding 25%.
+Moreover, Georgia law may allow for garnishment up to a certain percentage of your disposable earnings, generally not exceeding 25%.
 However, the exact garnishable amount can vary depending on your circumstances and the type of debt involved.
-Therefore, having a wage garnishment attorney familiar with Chatham County's specific legal landscape can be invaluable in navigating these complexities and potentially minimizing the financial impact on your income.
+Therefore, having a wage garnishment attorney familiar with Chatham County's specific legal landscape can be valuable in navigating these complexities and potentially minimizing the financial impact on your income.

 How We Assist Clients with Wage Garnishment Issues